Shraddha2702/Deep-Learning-Projects/README.md

 The general template of any Classification step would consists of Making object of a classifier, fitting the training data, let the Machine learn, then provide it some data to predict and then Plot and viewing the results.

+PS : For more info on the Code.
+Read through <a href="https://github.com/Shraddha2702/Deep-Learning-Projects/wiki">Wiki</a>